 Where the respondent relies on any of the first 3 defences listed above, the objection will still be upheld where the brand owner can demonstrate that the main purpose of the company registration was either to obtain money from them or prevent them from registering the name.
 A defence is filed by way of official form CNA2, on payment of a fee of £150.

-Of the 191 cases filed at the CNT to date, 169 have been undefended, resulting in success for the applicant.
-Of the 22 cases which were defended, 11 still resulted in success for the applicant.
-The overall success rate for applicant therefore stands at approximately 94%.
+Of the 702 cases filed at the CNT from October 2008 to December 2016, 642 have been undefended, resulting in success for the applicant.
+Of the 60 cases which were defended, 36 still resulted in success for the applicant.
+The overall success rate for applicants therefore stands at approximately 96%.

 The low cost and fast turnaround of both the proceedings and enforcement action, means that an application to the CNT represents a useful tool by which brand owners can enforce their marks.
 However, where the respondent has already started to trade under their company name and/or has incurred substantial start up costs, traditional trade mark infringement proceedings are likely to be a more appropriate remedy.
 Brand owners would therefore be well advised to operate a watching service for company names and LLPs so they can act quickly before the CNT.